The average number of integral points on the congruent number curves: Generic -Selmer elements

-We will handle the case for odd $D$, with $D_4$ not divisible by any prime that satisfy~\eqref{eq:primerange}.
-The cases with $D_4$ replaced by $D_1$, $D_2$, $D_3$ is similar.
-Even $D$ also works the same way with $G$ replaced by $G_{\text{even},s}$ in the following.
+We now bound the contribution from~\ref{cond2w}.
+Assume that it is $D_4\geq N^{\ddagger}$ that is not divisible by any prime in $S$.
+The cases with $D_4$ replaced by $D_1$, $D_2$, $D_3$ the same after relabelling.
+We want to bound